fssa-batch3/denny.david__web_project/README.md

  -Scenario 1: Successfully Edit profile
   -Steps:
         1.Log in as a learner.
-        2.Navigate to the profile page by clicking "profile" button 3.Click "Delete" button to delete
+        2.Navigate to the profile page by clicking "profile" button.
+        3.Click "Delete" button to delete
    -Expected Result:
         The user can delete profile